LeonardoCanedo/IDoc2Xml/README.md

-# IDoc2Xslt
+# IDoc2Xml

-IDoc2Xslt is an open-source XSLT-based tool that automates the conversion of IDoc documents to certain Xml format (STEP XML).
-With IDoc2Xslt, users can easily convert large volumes of IDoc data to another Xml format, making it easier to import the data into software applications that support the Xml standard.
+IDoc2Xml is an open-source software tool that simplifies the conversion of IDoc XML files into a more general XML format.
+By generating a dynamic XSLT file, it automates the transformation process, producing a simplified representation of the IDoc data.
+This simplified version can be easily integrated into other systems or used for data analysis purposes.
+Additionally, IDoc2Xml extracts all the values from the IDoc document and organizes them in an array format, enabling convenient access to the extracted data.
+With its XSLT-based approach, IDoc2Xml streamlines the process of working with IDocs, eliminating the need for complex middleware systems.